Tembo Savings logo

 Is Virgin a good ISA provider?

-Virgin Money offers a choice of four Cash ISAs, each with competitive interest rates.
+Virgin Money offers a choice of two Cash ISAs, each with competitive interest rates.
 However, only one of Virgin’s Cash ISAs is an easy-access account.
-Two of Virgin’s Cash ISAs are fixed-rate accounts, which means they charge a fee for withdrawals, equivalent to 60 days’ loss of interest on the amount you withdraw.
-The other Virgin Cash ISA offers an interest rate of 4.51% and lets you make three withdrawals, but your interest rate will drop to 2% if you make any more withdrawals after this.
+The other of Virgin’s Cash ISAs is a fixed-rate account, which means you'll be charged a fee for withdrawals, equivalent to 60 days’ loss of interest on the amount you withdraw.
+The other Virgin Cash ISA offers an interest rate of 4.51% and lets you make three withdrawals, but your interest rate will drop to 1.25% if you make any more withdrawals after this.

 It’s a good idea to compare Virgin’s Cash ISAs with other ISAs on the market.
 You could find a more competitive interest rate elsewhere and better customer service too.